 CloudBerry Backup doesn’t provide its own cloud infrastructure for backup.
 Instead, it pairs over 50 different cloud services, so can pick the one you like best.
 We mentioned Amazon S3 as a good pairing for fast backups, but using a lower-cost cloud infrastructure service like Wasabi works great, too.
 Check out our Wasabi review for speed test results.

-We also have an article comparing the relative strengths and weaknesses of Amazon S3, Microsoft Azure, Google Cloud and Backblaze B2 if you’re trying to decide between those options for use with CloudBerry.
+We also have an article comparing the relative strengths and weaknesses of AWS, Microsoft Azure, Google Cloud and Backblaze B2 if you’re trying to decide between those options for use with CloudBerry.

 What makes CloudBerry Backup great for combining local and remote backup is that the tool itself promotes backup efficiency.
 The desktop client works first by backing up to your local device, then backing up from that device to the cloud.
 Other features, including block-level file copying and multithreaded backup help move files along, too.